tresoldi/gled/README.md

 This repository comprises a dataset developed from a subset of ASJP, in which all lemmas are presented in a broad phonological transcription, automatically annotated for cognacy, and phonologically aligned.
-It should facilitate prototyping studies and methods in quantitative historical linguistics.
+Per-family NEXUS files with binary annotation of presence/absence of cognate sets are also available.
+The dataset should facilitate prototyping studies and methods in quantitative historical linguistics.

 ## Statistics